district10/blog/_posts/post-0001-pandoc-readme.md

 Template variables will be set automatically from the metadata.
-Thus, for example, in writing HTML, the variable `abstract` will be set to the HTML equivalent of the markdown in the `abstract` field:
+Thus, for example, in writing HTML, the variable `abstract` will be set to the HTML equivalent of the Markdown in the `abstract` field:

     <p>This is the abstract.</p>
     <p>It consists of two paragraphs.</p>